DanrleyFelix/DanrleyFelix/README.md

 ### Hi there ☕

-- 📚 I'm Completing the <b>Electrical Engineering</b> course with an emphasis on electronics at the Federal University of Paraíba.
-I have studied deep learning, computer vision and embedded systems for my completion of course work, focused on intelligent monitoring systems in beekeeping.
+- 📚 I hold a degree in Electrical Engineering (Electronics) from the Federal University of Paraíba.
+For my undergraduate thesis, I focused on deep learning, computer vision, and embedded systems using C++.
-- 💻 I use the python language to develop desktop interfaces and systems for discord bots.
-I've been coding a discord bot focusing on level system for chats, management roles based on the user levels, card system integrated with the whole bot such as lootbox, levels, gambles and coins.
-The bot works in different discord servers.
+- 💻 I am proficient in Python, which I use to develop desktop interfaces, bot systems, and perform data analysis.
-- 🔍 I intend to improve my knowledge about databases.
+- 🔍 I am eager to enhance my expertise in database management, both SQL and NoSQL.

-- 📫 Contact me: danrley.felix@cear.ufpb.br
+- 📫 Contact me: danrleyfelix@gmail.com

 <div align="center">
   <a href="https://github.com/DanrleyFelix">